TaoRuijie/Speaker-Recognition-Demo/readme.md

 - Threshold setting

-	It depend on the dataset.
+	It depends on the dataset.
 Just for suggestion: usually the score between 0 to -1.0 can be viewed as the same speaker, score small than -1.0 can be viewed as different speaker.

 - Reference